KCLinguistics/kclinguistics.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Linguistics, The Sanskrit College and University, 2020
 * M.A. in Linguistics, University of Verona, 2023
 * MSc. in Clinical Linguistics (EMCL++), Across Groningen, Ghent and University of Eastern Finland, 2024 (expected)